 If the handlebars are not jammed in the ground, pull the underneath one forward to make the front wheel face upwards.
 You may find it easiest to use both hands on the lowest part of the handlebars to lift.Gates

 Most groups use a system to share out the work of opening and closing gates.
 Some favour second man open, third man close; some prefer the same person to open and close the gates so that unusual fastenings do not present a problem.
-If you ride an enduro bike, get on and off with the stand up.
-Apart from Honda which usually have a strong stand, it is only designed to support the bike’;s weight not that of a rider as well.
+If you ride an enduro bike, get on and off with the stand up, as the stand is only designed to support the bike, not bike and rider.
 When doing gates on a down hill, either find something to jam the front wheel into, or stop the engine and leave the bike in gear.
 If a rider in the group has a kickstart bike, it is considerate to allow him to do flat ground gates where he can leave his bike running in neutral.Deep puddles, streams and river crossings

 Water is risky!
 If you are unlucky and the bike is going over, kill the engine if you have time, as this will avoid it drawing water in.
 We advise riding deep water sitting down.
 This may not feel as controlled as when you stand, but at least you can get a foot down to try and save the bike if things go wrong.